seb86/WordPress-Plugin-Requirement/README.md

 WordPress-Plugin-Requirement
 ============================

-WordPress Plugin Requirement is a simple class that can be inserted into your plugin to identify if all the requirements the plugin requires have been met before it can be fully activated and used.
+WordPress Plugin Requirement is a simple class that can be easily inserted into your plugin to identify if all the requirements the plugin needs have been installed and activated before hand.

+This stops problems occuring during activation if the plugin needs to register new post type or create a new database to store data.
+Having the plugin do a checkup first is important to prevent any problems during activation on a live site.

-For example, the plugin requires WordPress to be at least version 3.3 or higher to run.
+For example, 'WooCommerce Product Page Layout' an extension to the shopping cart plugin 'WooCommerce' requires WordPress to be at least version 3.3 or higher and WooCommerce to run.

+If both requirements have been met then the plugin will activate and continue to install anything it requires for it to work.

 ## Installation

-Simply paste the following code in your plugin and change the 'wpversion' value to the version of WordPress you require. e.g. '3.3'
+Simply copy the class file from 'includes' folder into your plugin directory and paste the following code in your plugin and change the 'wpversion' value to the version of WordPress you require.

 ```
 // WordPress Plugin Requirement Class.